MicrosoftDocs/msteams-docs/msteams-platform/tabs/how-to/create-tab-pages/content-page.md

 Starting with [manifest schema v1.7](../../../resources/schema/manifest-schema.md), you can provide a [native loading indicator](../../../resources/schema/manifest-schema.md#showloadingindicator) wherever your web content is loaded in Teams, e.g., [tab content page](#integrate-your-code-with-teams), [configuration page](configuration-page.md), [removal page](removal-page.md) and [task modules in tabs](../../../task-modules-and-cards/task-modules/task-modules-tabs.md).

 > [!NOTE]
-> 1. Mobile does not yet support the loading indicator.
+> 1. The native loading indicator is not yet supported on mobile devices.
 > 2. If you indicate  `"showLoadingIndicator : true`  in your app manifest, then all tab configuration, content, and removal pages and all iframe-based task modules must follow the mandatory protocol, below: